 Proposed implementing entity: Department of Ecology

-Recommendation: Change Department of Ecology’s well tracking system in the following ways, in order to track the number and location of permit-exempt wells in use:
+Recommendation: Change Ecology’s well tracking system in the following ways to track the number and location of permit-exempt (PE) wells in use:

 Collect latitude and longitude of wells on well report forms;

-Identify permit-exempt wells on well log form; and
+Identify PE wells on well log form; and

 Provide Well ID Tag numbers to older wells, and associate well decommissioning, replacement, or other well activities with the Well ID Tag.

-Purpose: Accurate tracking of the locations and features of permit-exempt wells will support the WRIA 15 Committee’s desire to engage in monitoring and adaptive management after plan adoption.
+Purpose: Accurate tracking of the locations and features of PE wells will support the Committee’s desire to engage in monitoring and adaptive management after plan adoption.

-Funding source: If Ecology does not have capacity do this work with existing staffing and resources, the Committee recommends the legislature provide additional funding.
+Funding source: If Ecology does not have capacity do this work with existing staffing and resources, the Committee recommends that the Legislature provide additional funding.

+Appendix J provides a detailed description of this recommendation.

 Monitoring and Research